nordic-rse/nordic-rse.github.io/content/events/2020-online-get-together/fair-principles.md

-Some work on surveying the field is being done in the Research Data Alliance (RDA), FORCE 11 and ReSA etc. but it would probably be an interesting discussion to have with a Nordic RSE perspective.
+Some work on surveying the field is being done in the Research Data Alliance (RDA), FORCE 11 and ReSA etc. but it would probably be an interesting discussion to have with a Nordic-RSE perspective.

 A result of this discussion could be published as a blog post.